Bachelor of Science

 - Have earned a standard high school diploma from an approved high school or have earned a GED diploma

-- Submit a TCC application and supplemental program application
+- Submit both a TCC application and separate BSN application by the published deadline.

-- Be a graduate of a nationally accredited registered nurse program (associate degree or diploma program) from a regionally accredited institution
+- Be a graduate of a registered nurse program (associate degree or diploma program) from a regionally accredited institution

 - Possess a current, valid, unrestricted, unencumbered R.N. license in the state(s) the student will reside in while completing any portion of the coursework